adrian-datacamp/courses-hypothesis-testrepo/chapter3.md

 *** =instructions

 Recall the US flights dataset from Chapter 1.
 The conclusion was that the p-value is small enough to reject the null hypothesis stating that there is no statistically significant difference between the mean of United Airlines delays and mean delays experienced overall.

-Using again the same data, evaluate whether there are less or more UA delays compared to overall US airline delays.
+a) Using again the same data, evaluate whether there are less or more UA delays compared to overall US airline delays.
 The United Airlines flights have been preloaded in `df_ua` and delays in `ua_delays`.
 The information on all flights and all delays have been stored in `df_flights` and `all_delays`.

+b) Compare the delays of two competing airline companies and decide whether they are experiencing statisticall significant delays.
+If yes, in what direction.
+The Delta flights have been preloaded in `df_de` and delays in `de_delays`.

 *** =hint